makrai/notes/palicki21-Transfer-sentiment-to-wellbe.md

 # Abstract

-* Sentiment analysis has been recently considered as an important tool for detecting mental well-being in Twitter contents
+* Sentiment analysis has been recently considered as an important tool for detecting mental well-being in Twitter
 * hE lack of explicit sentences describing the depression/anxiety status
 * this paper leverages a transfer learning approach for sentiment analysis to measure the non-clinical psychological distress status in Brexit tweets